Data Science = the brains behind smart decisions.

 You will explore the field of Data Science and other related career paths through individual and team projects, and work on the soft skills you want to gain as a working professional.
 Read on to find out more!

 Applied Mathematics/Data Science combines theory with practice and operates on the borders of IT and mathematics.
-Below here, you can read how the four years are structured, and why.
+Discover more about the Applied Mathematics/Data Science courses, minors, internships and the programme structure below.

 The Learning Environment